LiliaFramework/Lilia/documentation/docs/libraries/lia.keybind.md

 ## Overview

 The keybind library runs **client-side** and stores user-defined key bindings in `lia.keybind.stored`.
 Bindings are saved to `data/lilia/keybinds/<gamemode>/<server-ip>.json` (using the server IP with dots replaced by underscores) and loaded automatically on start.
-If a legacy `.txt` file exists it is migrated to the new JSON format.

 Keybinds are triggered through `PlayerButtonDown` and `PlayerButtonUp` hooks, and a "Keybinds" page is added to the configuration menu via `PopulateConfigurationButtons`.
 Editing in this menu can be disabled with the `AllowKeybindEditing` configuration option.